netdata/netdata/health/guides/upsd/upsd_ups_battery_charge.md

 ### Understand the alert

-The `nut_ups_charge` alert indicates that the average UPS charge over the last minute has dropped below a predefined threshold.
+The `upsd_ups_battery_charge` alert indicates that the average UPS charge over the last minute has dropped below a predefined threshold.
 This might be due to a power outage, a UPS malfunction, or a sudden surge in power demands that the UPS can't handle.

 ### Troubleshoot the alert